Proposed Fourth Polish Republic

-In the politics of Poland, the Fourth Polish Republic (IV Rzeczpospolita or IV RP) was a hypothetical plan for moral revolution and political change put forth in 1997 by the Polish conservative philosopher Rafał Matyja in the magazine "Nowe Państwo" ("New Country").
+In the politics of Poland, the Fourth Polish Republic (IV Rzeczpospolita or IV RP) was a hypothetical plan for moral revolution and political change put forth in 1997 by the Polish conservative philosopher Rafał Matyja in the magazine Nowe Państwo.
 "Fourth Republic" was a political slogan formerly used by the right-wing populist Law and Justice (PiS) party in the 2005 Polish parliamentary election.
 However, the concept of a fourth republic has failed to gain any traction since the mid-2000s and PiS has since sidelined this policy.

-2005 Polish Parliamentary Election
+2005 Polish Parliamentary election

-During the 2005 Polish Parliamentary election, the term "Fourth Polish Republic" was used by several parties, including the Civic Platform (PO), Polish People's Party (PSL), the League of Polish Families (LPR), and, most notably, Law and Justice (PiS).
+During the 2005 Polish Parliamentary election, the term Fourth Polish Republic was used by several parties, including the Civic Platform (PO), Polish People's Party (PSL), the League of Polish Families (LPR), and, most notably, Law and Justice (PiS).

-Definition and implementation of the Fourth Republic as a Concept
+Definition and implementation of the Fourth Republic as a concept

 According to PiS, the current Third Polish Republic is a post-communist creation whose very foundations must be changed to create a truly democratic state free of its past.
 For the constitution of the new Fourth Polish Republic, PiS made a draft which outlined several points including: